eaplatanios/jelly-bean-world/README.md

   3. Construct agent instances in this simulator.
   4. Issue move commands for each agent.

-The following simple example where a simulator is constructed locally (within the same process) and a single agent continuously moves east.
+The following is a simple example where a simulator is constructed locally (within the same process) and a single agent continuously moves east.
 Note that the agent's decision-making logic goes in the `next_move` method.

 ```python
 import nel